daeyounglim/metapack/README.md

 **metapack** takes advantage of formula-parsing to extract relevant information to configure a meta-analytic model.
 Aside from the data characteristic (aggregate v.
 IPD) and the response type (univariate v. multivariate), all other modeling choices fall into prior specification.

-To see the model specification, please refer to the corresponding papers or the long-form vignette of this package.
+To see the model specification, please refer to the corresponding papers, the long-form vignette of this package, or the following paper:

++ Lim, D., Chen, M. H., Ibrahim, J. G., Kim, S., Shah, A. K., & Lin, J. (2022). metapack: An R Package for Bayesian Meta-Analysis and Network Meta-Analysis with a Unified Formula Interface.
+The R journal, 14(3), 142.

 ## Installation
 ```r